KirtanaSridharan/Occupancy-dataset/README.md

 I've trained the model using Neural networks and Logistic regression, once with just one variable and again with two variables.
 It was observed that Neural networks gave an accuracy of 98.84% and Logistic regression gave an accuracy of 98.64%.
 Both the algorithms gave pretty good accuracies.
 Let's dive in and see how this was achieved.

+1. View the visualization of the datatraining
+2. Check how the accuracy is obtained in Neural networks
+3. Check how the accuracy is obtained in Logistic regression with just one variable and also with two variables.